idaholab/moose/framework/doc/content/source/bcs/ADPenaltyDirichletBC.md

 ## Description

-`ADPenaltyDirichletBC` is a `ADNodalBC` used for enforcing Dirichlet boundary conditions which differs from the [`ADDirichletBC`](/ADDirichletBC.md) class in the way in which it handles the enforcement.
+`ADPenaltyDirichletBC` is a `ADIntegratedBC` used for enforcing Dirichlet boundary conditions which differs from the [`ADDirichletBC`](/ADDirichletBC.md) class in the way in which it handles the enforcement.
 It is appropriate for partial differential equations (PDEs) in the form